dmlogic/community-contributions/user-stories/As a community admin.md

 ✅ I need to manage properties
 So they can be assigned to users

-✅ I need to perform CRUD actions on users
+✅ I need to perform CRUD actions on members
 In order to maintain the data

-✅ I need a process to invite new residents
+✅ I need a process to invite new members
 So they can register their accounts
     ✅ property details and name pre-filled

 I need to manage funds
+    - CRUD funds
+    - Default fund(?)
+    - Display balance
 So I can prompt and track contributions

 I need to manually adjust fund balances